 As Detroit Lions Team President and CEO, Rod Wood oversees all football and business operations of the Lions organization and reports directly to Principal Owner and Chair Sheila Ford Hamp.
 He was originally appointed Team President on Nov.
 19, 2015.

-In February 2017, Wood unveiled plans for the first major renovation to the Detroit Lions' home stadium, Ford Field, since it opened its doors in 2002.
+In February 2017, Wood unveiled plans for the first major renovation to Ford Field since it opened its doors in 2002.
 The $100 million investment incorporated a complete overhaul of the audio and visual experience that featured new videoboards as well as a new state-of-the-art sound system.
 The stadium's premium spaces also received a complete makeover with expanded offerings to fans.
+With the fan game-day experience a primary focus for Wood, his team also implemented a significant upgrade to the stadium's Wi-Fi and oversaw the return of a team cheerleading squad for the first time in four decades.

 At the League level, Wood was appointed to and serves on the NFL's Investment Committee.
 For the eight years prior to his appointment as team president, Wood worked closely with the Detroit Lions organization and the Ford Family in his role as President and CEO of Ford Estates.